On the Learnability of Watermarks for Language Models: Experimental setup

 We choose metrics to evaluate two properties: watermark detectability and generation quality.

-\textbf{Watermark detectability.} We compute the median watermark detection p-value across generations.\footnote{For watermark detection, we truncate to the first 200 tokens using the detection tokenizer (Llama 2).} Note that the p-values for the \KTH watermark are lower bounded by how many samples $T$ we compute in the reference distribution.
-Similar to \citet{kuditipudi2023robust}, we use $T = 10,000$,\footnote{As in \citet{kuditipudi2023robust}, we do not use higher $T$ due to the slowness of computing the test statistic.} so the p-values are lower bounded by 1e-04.
-So, to make fine-grained distinctions in watermark strength below this lower bound, we also compute the median test statistic (defined in \S\ref{sec:kth-watermark}) to evaluate \KTH watermark strength.
-A larger test statistic indicates higher watermark detectability.
+\textbf{Watermark detectability.} We compute the median watermark detection p-value across generations.
+Note that the p-values for the \KTH watermark are lower bounded by how many samples $T$ we compute in the reference distribution.
+Similar to \citet{kuditipudi2023robust}, we use $T = \num{10000}$, so the p-values are lower bounded by 1e-4.
+To make finer-grained distinctions in watermark strength below this lower bound, we also compute the median test statistic (discussed in \S\ref{sec:kth-watermark}) to evaluate \KTH watermark strength.
+A lower (more negative) test statistic indicates higher watermark detectability.

 We also compute the AUROC (area under the receiver operating characteristic curve) for classifying model-generated versus human-generated text using the watermark detection p-values/test statistics.
 We compute the AUROC using an equal number of model-generated and human-generated texts, all of the same length.